shubhvjain/dlonweb/README.md

 ## Installation

-Step to get the system running locally
+Step to get the system running locally.
+This is ideal for development of the app.

 - **Dependencies**
   - [Node.js](https://nodejs.org/en) (version 20 or above)